-Trainer/Assessors are reminded that assessment is a formal process.
-Assessment must be carried out using the Qualification Guidance.
-All relevant assessment criteria must be assessed against the criteria as specified in the Qualification Guidance.
+Assessors are reminded that assessment is a formal process and that assessment must be carried out using this Qualification Guidance.
+All relevant assessment criteria must be assessed against the criterion as specified in the Qualification Guidance.
 Assessment will be carried out by direct observation and by oral questioning of the Candidate.
-Where a specific number of responses are required these may include other suitable answers not specified if they are deemed to be correct by the Assessor.
+Where a specific number of responses are required theses may include other suitable answers not specified if they are deemed to be correct by the Assessor.
 The performance of the Candidate is to be recorded on the Qualification Guidance as directed by completing the tick boxes.
 Space has been provided on the Qualification Guidance for the person assessing to record relevant information which can be utilised to provide feedback to the Candidate.
-Trainer/Assessors are reminded that feedback from the Candidate is required on the Record of Assessment that is sent to City & Guilds as part of the quality assurance process.
-After assessment has been completed the assessment schedule is to be forwarded to the centre and retained by the centre until after the annual centre visit has taken place by a Quality Systems Consultant (QSC).
+After assessment has been completed the Qualification Guidance document is to be retained by the assessor and provided if required by a Quality Systems consultant (QSC).